mkubaczyk/helmsman/docs/desired_state_specification.md

 Synopsis: defines the Helm repos where your charts can be found.
 You can add as many repos as you need.
 Public repos can be added without any additional setup.
 Private repos require authentication.

-> As of version v0.2.0, both AWS S3 and Google GCS buckets can be used for private repos (using the [Helm S3](https://github.com/hypnoglow/helm-s3) and [Helm GCS](https://github.com/nouney/helm-gcs) plugins).

-> As of version v1.8.0, you can use private repos with basic auth and you can use pre-configured helm repos.
+> AWS S3 and Google GCS buckets can be used for private repos (using the [Helm S3](https://github.com/hypnoglow/helm-s3) and [Helm GCS](https://github.com/nouney/helm-gcs) plugins).
+You can also use private repos with basic auth and pre-configured helm repos.

 Authenticating to private cloud helm repos: